 Yes indeed, R&D is a core department in the firm.
 Filix has a payroll of 186, with seven working only on R&D. They have a 2,000 sq.m workshop and machinery for their exclusive use.

 What innovations are you the most proud of?

 We were an early adopter and helped develop LYCRA® SOFT fiber, which launched in the late 1990s.
-Up until then, sock ribbing had always been achieved with rubber.
-However, after three or four washes, the rubber would deteriorate and lose its stretch, so the socks wouldn't hold up.
+Up until then, sock ribbing had always been achieved with gum.
+However, after three or four washes, the gum would deteriorate and lose its stretch, so the socks wouldn't hold up.
 The innovation the LYCRA® fibre R&D team came up with was to make elastane fibre with maximum stretch that was gentle without being too tight, and resistant over time, for better durability.
 This fibre also ensured greater comfort, being gentle on the wearer.
 We adopted this new technology straight away, and that decision was spot-on, since the vast majority of hosiery market players had followed suit within a couple of years.

 Which materials do you use most?

 Polyamide remains the most popular of our yarns.
 However, over the past 15 years we have been developing a range of complex yarns we have called FC.
 The idea is to mix three yarns: LYCRA® fibre, polyamide and a natural or cellulose fibre, so that we can achieve multi-component yarns with new aspects.
 We started off with mixes of cotton, LYCRA® fibre and polyamide, and now we have expanded into wool, MicroModal, micro-acrylic, Cupro, and as of this year, flax.
 This FC range now comprises some 20 different yarns, some of which have become best sellers.

 You have an international footing; have you noticed any striking disparities in market needs across the globe?